-China's Xi's lays out his vision as party congress begins
+China's Xi lays out his vision as pivotal meeting begins

 Beijing (CNN)China's President Xi Jinping laid out a sweeping vision for the country Wednesday, as he kicked off a pivotal meeting of the ruling elite that's expected to shore up his grip on power.

-Xi said the progress China had made under his watch was "truly remarkable," but more needed to be done as the country moves towards a goal of "national rejuvenation" -- a phrase he used repeatedly during the more than three-hour speech.
+China's President called the progress China had made under his watch "truly remarkable," but said more needed to be done as the country moves towards a goal of "national rejuvenation" -- a phrase he used repeatedly during the more than three-hour speech.

-Standing at a podium before almost 3,000 delegates and a televised audience of millions, he said China's "international standing has risen as never before."
+"Our party, our people, our forces, and our nation have changed in ways without precedent," he said from the Great Hall of the People in the heart of Beijing on the opening day of the week-long meeting.

-"Our party, our people, our forces, and our nation have changed in ways without precedent," he said from the Great Hall of the People in the heart of Beijing.
+But Xi made it clear that China's future path wouldn't emulate the West, saying he wouldn't "mechanically copy the political systems of other countries."

-Pictures shared on social media showed the marathon speech being watched in workplaces, schools -- even kindergartens.
+"No one should expect China to swallow anything that undermines its interests," Xi said.

 Tigers, flies, foxes

-The week-long 19th National Congress of the Communist Party of China will see President Xi formally granted a second five-year term as the party's general secretary and a new generation of senior Chinese leaders anointed.
+The 19th National Congress of the Communist Party of China will see President Xi formally granted a second five-year term as the party's general secretary and a new generation of senior Chinese leaders anointed.

 The meeting will also chart the country's future course in a world where China's reach is now extending -- and being felt -- further than ever before.